Clastify logo

 Image

-In a practical ac generator, the coil may rotate in a fixed magnetic field, or the magnetic field may rotate around a fixed coil.
-The physics doesn’t change: the key idea is the changing flux linkage.
+A practical ac generator may spin the coil in a fixed magnetic field, or spin the magnetic field around a fixed coil.
+The same physics applies: the flux linkage must change.
 In a rotating-coil design, slip rings and brushes keep contact with the external circuit without twisting the wires.

 Generators, power and industrialization